openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_event_cntrl.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   - Configure Cluster Event Masks:
-      - Write to registers REG_CL_MASK_0 through REG_CL_MASK_7 to specify which events should be routed to the cluster.
+      - Write to CSRs CL_MASK_0 through CL_MASK_7 to specify which events should be routed to the cluster.
       - Set mask bits to 0 to enable events, 1 to block events (mask bits are active high).
-      - Each register controls 32 events, with REG_CL_MASK_0 controlling events 0-31, REG_CL_MASK_1 controlling events 32-63, and so on.
+      - Each CSR controls 32 events, with CL_MASK_0 controlling events 0-31, CL_MASK_1 controlling events 32-63, and so on.

   - Manage Cluster Event Flow Control:
       - Ensure that the Cluster(eFPGA) asserts cl_event_ready_i signal to indicate when ready to accept events.